kota65535/sony_camera_remote_api/README.md

 ## Usage

-1. Connect to the camera by Direct Wi-Fi
+1. Connect your PC to the camera by Direct Wi-Fi.
+If you are using Linux, bundled scripts and its interface method are available.
 2. Create SonyCameraRemoteAPI::Camera object.
 It takes a little time because of SSDP search.
 3. Now you can call not only wrapper methods but also original APIs as a method!

-If you are using Linux, you can use bundled scripts and its interface method. and then If you want to take a picture and save it:
+If you want to take a picture and save it:

 ```ruby
 require 'sony_camera_remote_api'